-Action Recommendation - As enrollment increases, additional course sections cannot be accommodated within traditionally high demand times, so additional growth will occur during underutilized times of the day.
+As enrollment increases, additional course sections cannot be accommodated within traditionally high demand times, therefore additional sections will be scheduled during underutilized times of the day.

-3. Online Courses (Residential & Distance)
+3. Online Courses (Residential and Distance)

-Action Recommendation - Residential online courses are offered to manage University seating and instructional capacity, not to replace face-to-face instruction.
+Residential online courses are offered to manage University seating and instructional capacity, not to replace face-to-face instruction.
 When vacant seats are anticipated in an online course for distance students, then a residential online section should be offered as part of the same course.
 Instructor availability and the potential to fill the course with additional enrollment are primary considerations.
 Growth in online offerings should occur in parallel with projected online enrollment increases.